software-mansion/starknet.py/docs/guide/using_existing_contracts.rst

 .. note::
-    It is possible to set the value by which the estimated fee is multiplied, by changing ``ESTIMATED_FEE_MULTIPLIER`` in :class:`~starknet_py.net.account.account.Account`.
+    It is possible to configure the value by which the estimated fee is multiplied, by changing ``ESTIMATED_FEE_MULTIPLIER`` in :class:`~starknet_py.net.account.account.Account`.